 Users leverage digital personal assistants to play music, add tasks to lists, and search for information.
 While voice search has been seen as something crucial for B2C marketers, that is no longer the case.
 Today’s savvy B2B SEOs are optimizing their businesses and clients to take advantage of B2B voice search.
 Check out the video below to learn more.

 Hey, thanks for checking out this video.
 If this is your first time watching or maybe you’ve been watching a while and you have not yet subscribed please do so now.
 We would love to have you join our community.
 We create new content each and every week to help you get the most out of your digital marketing activities.

 Like I said in the intro, we're going to be talking about voice search and more specifically we're going to be talking about how voice search is impacting B2B companies.
 Voice search has come a long way.
 Voice commands are being used in a new number of different ways.
-And the other thing about it is technology like Alexa and Siri and Google and you name it has a lot more data and though they're getting smarter and they're getting better at delivering the right queries when people are asking them.
-Yes there are ways to use voice search in maybe some funny ways, Siri and Google will tell you jokes and all that, but people are also using it in very serious ways to help them with everyday business problems.
+The other thing about it is technology like Alexa and Siri and Google and you name it has a lot more data, and they're getting smarter and they're getting better at delivering the right queries when people are asking them.
+Yes, there are ways to use voice search in maybe some funny ways, Siri and Google will tell you jokes and all that, but people are also using it in very serious ways to help them with everyday business problems.

 There’s been some research done over the last couple of years; it used to be done by Stone Temple Consulting and now they’ve merged with Perficient Digital that’s kind of tracked the trends of voice search and how voice search is being used.
 If we look at this data, we can see that voice search is being used obviously in a lot of personal applications or areas that would be more individual or life-oriented spaces.
 But we also see them being used in the office and we also see them being used with coworkers in the office.